 The redesigned Magic Keyboard now uses a modified scissor-type switch that reduces keystroke depth and offers a more responsive feel.
 It doesn’t have the familiar clicky tactile feedback that most keyboards have but the lower profile offers more comfort and more precise keystrokes.

 The Magic Mouse 2 remains the same except for the location of the lightning port which is now located at the bottom, so you can’t use it while it’s charging.
 But you don’t have to worry about that because the Magic Mouse 2 has a quick-charging feature that allows it to get 9 hours of use from only 2 minutes of charging.
-Battery life of both the Magic Keyboard and Magic Mouse 2 are awesome.
+The battery life of both the Magic Keyboard and Magic Mouse 2 is awesome.
 I would check the battery level after several hours of usage and see that it only lost about 1 or 2 percent and at that rate, the batteries could last for several days on a full charge.

 I have been using this iMac for less than 2 weeks and so far the performance has been pretty good based on its specs and I had no issues running the latest Mac OS X El Capitan.
 Although, I did encounter a few occasional hiccups when running Adobe Photoshop Elements 10 or when I had many programs running all at once but it didn’t cause too much of a problem for me to make me consider returning the device or regret buying it.

-Start up was a bit sluggish (about 45 seconds) which was mostly due to the 5400 rpm Serial ATA hard drive.
+The startup was a bit sluggish (about 45 seconds) which was mostly due to the 5400 rpm Serial ATA hard drive.
 I tested the hard drive using the Blackmagic Disk Speed Test app and it averaged around 100 megabytes per second on both read and write speeds which is something that you’d expect from a mid-range notebook but not from an Apple iMac.

-This type of performance is excellent for basic use like web browsing, checking Facebook, sending emails and stuff but if you’re a multimedia professional who intends to use it for editing images and videos with programs like Adobe Photoshop and Premier Pro or like to play the latest video games, then you’d want to upgrade the hard drive or maybe upgrade to the model with better/higher specs.
+This type of performance is excellent for basic use like web browsing, checking Facebook, sending emails, and stuff but if you’re a multimedia professional who intends to use it for editing images and videos with programs like Adobe Photoshop and Premiere Pro or like to play the latest video games, then you’d want to upgrade the hard drive or maybe upgrade to the model with better/higher specs.

-Since we purchased this Apple iMac from BestBuy and not from the Apple Store, I didn’t have the option to customize or upgrade but if I did, I would’ve gotten either a Fusion Drive or a SSD drive to replace the Serial ATA drive.
+Since we purchased this Apple iMac from BestBuy and not from the Apple Store, I didn’t have the option to customize or upgrade but if I did, I would’ve gotten either a Fusion Drive or an SSD drive to replace the Serial ATA drive.
 I would’ve also upgraded the RAM from 8GB to 16GB.

 While testing this iMac, I installed and played Civilization V and Tropico 4 both on max settings.
 It performed very well and I didn’t experience any hiccups or lags during gameplay.
 It was pretty fast and smooth.

 This model of the Apple iMac 21.5-inch (late 2015) is a very capable and well-built workstation option for most users.
-The 2.8GHz quad-core Intel Core i5 processor, 8GB RAM, 1TB of disk storage and Intel Iris Pro Graphics 6200 graphics card are more than enough for daily tasks like browsing the Internet, watching videos online or from your movie collection, sending emails, writing documents, creating slideshows and a little bit of gaming.
+The 2.8GHz quad-core Intel Core i5 processor, 8GB RAM, 1TB of disk storage, and Intel Iris Pro Graphics 6200 graphics card are more than enough for daily tasks like browsing the Internet, watching videos online or from your movie collection, sending emails, writing documents, creating slideshows and a little bit of gaming.

-If possible, I would recommend that you purchase it from the Apple Store so you will have the option to upgrade like the hard drive and RAM or get either the Fusion Drive or a SSD flash drive.
+If possible, I would recommend that you purchase it from the Apple Store so you will have the option to upgrade like the hard drive and RAM or get either the Fusion Drive or an SSD flash drive.
 It may be a bit costly but if you can afford it, it is a good investment and you will be happy that you did.

 Anyone here who recently purchased or plan to purchase an Apple iMac?
 Which model did you get?
 Did you avail of any upgrade options?
 If so, which upgrade option did you choose?
-What are the things you like or dislike about these new line of Apple iMacs?
+What are the things you like or dislike about this new line of Apple iMacs?
 Please share your thoughts by leaving a comment below.